 Social Platforms for Travellers

-- WeSpekeIt is a social platform where people can find conversation partners in foreign countries who are native speakers in the language they are trying to learn.
+- PolyglotClub is a social platform where people can find conversation partners in foreign countries who are native speakers in the language they are trying to learn.
 However, this platform is also used by travellers who wish to connect with natives in the country they are planning to visit.
 They can ask them all sorts of questions about their country, language and culture to become more familiar with the place before they leave on a trip.
-Likewise, travellers can ask their language exchange partners before they go on a trip to teach them how to take a taxi, check at a hotel, ask for directions or order meals and drinks at a restaurant.
+Likewise, travellers can ask their language exchange partners before they go on a trip to teach them correct vocabulary to be able to take a taxi, check at a hotel, ask for directions or order meals and drinks at a restaurant.

 - Interpals brings together people from all over the world who are learning foreign languages and/or are looking for travel buddies abroad that will show them around when visiting their town.
 Although this platform is not specifically designed for teaching travel phrases, it is very likely that these will be some of the first expressions you will learn before and during your visit to another country.

 Also, do not forget to check out our section on German beginner courses where you will certainly find additional lessons that teach vocabulary and phrases you can use on your next trip to Germany or any other German-speaking country.
 Alternatively, for making friends in foreign countries who can help you learn their native language and introduce you to their culture see the list of free language exchanges.
 Your German language exchange partner will not only help you learn some basic German travel phrases but may also want to meet you in person and show you around their town next time you are visiting Germany.